easonchiu0327/web-crawling-findingjobs/README.md

 Always review and respect the robots.txt and terms of service of any website you scrape.

 ### ⚠️ **Note:**
 This project attempts to collect IT-related job postings, some non-IT roles may appear due to inconsistencies on job boards.

-I plan to address this issue in the future.
+There is a temporary solution on 7shifts's spider demo.